 About Gayle Segura

-Meanwhile lets just say that we are proud Gayle Segura contributed a whooping 48 entries.
+But we are proud to say that Gayle Segura contributed 48 entries already.

 Entries by Gayle Segura

 A note about our sampler kits: “Kits” usually include line or cable, messenger and case and are intended for immediate use in the field.
 Our goal is to provide everything you need, so you don’t waste precious effort and money scrounging.
 Frankly, we do not recommend purchasing a sampler without a case for obvious reasons: […]

 It may sound like something delicious on a hot summer day, but it is actually the new standard sampler recommended by the EPA and USGS.
 This phrase refers to our modified kick net with 60” handles in 500 mm Nitex® mesh (425-M53 or 425-N53).
 Also termed a “Slack sampler,” it has sold widely to customers […]